Website Search

 Join Northside staff and learn to make a simple, traditional Cathedral Windows quilt.
 Make one block each month and you will make a finished small quilt or throw by the end of 12 months!
 Fabric and sewing tools provided while supplies last.
 Prerequisites: you must already be able to thread a needle and hand sew a straight stitch and a slip stitch.
 Please register if you plan to attend.

-September is 250Lex Sports Month, so we're celebrating with a "Tailgatin' Edition" of Bite Club!
-Members can choose a recipe from the cookbooks provided or use their own recipe to contribute a pre-game item.
-If it's your first time, you can simply come to taste, discuss, and enjoy!
+May is National Salad Month, therefore we'll be celebrating with the "Romaine Calm: Salad Edition" of Bite Club!
+Members can choose a recipe from one of the cookbooks provided or use their own cookbook/recipe to contribute a dish.
+If it's your first time, you can simply come to taste, discuss, and enjoy.
+Lettuce turnip the beet!